Hippocampus: Subfields

-Areas of the hippocampus are shown to be functionally and anatomically distinct.
-The dorsal hippocampus (DH), ventral hippocampus (VH) and intermediate hippocampus serve different functions, project with differing pathways, and have varying degrees of place cells.
-The dorsal hippocampus serves for spatial memory, verbal memory, and learning of conceptual information.
-Using the radial arm maze, lesions in the DH were shown to cause spatial memory impairment while VH lesions did not.
-Its projecting pathways include the medial septal nucleus and supramammillary nucleus.
-The dorsal hippocampus also has more place cells than both the ventral and intermediate hippocampal regions.
+In humans the head of the hippocampus is termed the anterior hippocampus, the body is the intermediate hippocampus, and the tail the posterior hippocampus.
+The subregions all serve different functions, project with different neural pathways, and have varying numbers of place cells.
+(In other primates the terms used are rostral and caudal, and in rodents they are termed ventral and dorsal).
+The posterior hippocampus serves for spatial memory, verbal memory, and learning of conceptual information.
+Using the radial arm maze in rats, lesions in the dorsal hippocampus were shown to cause spatial memory impairment.
+Its projecting pathways include the medial septal nucleus, and supramammillary nucleus.
+In the rat the dorsal hippocampus also has more place cells than both the ventral and intermediate hippocampal regions.